- In the 1950s, Eastern indigo snakes completely disappeared from Alabama because of habitat loss, human persecution, and pet traders.

 Eastern indigo snakes are not dangerous!
 Although they may appear intimidating, these snakes are not venomous or aggressive.

 In fact, Eastern indigo snakes are extremely docile, and even when they are picked up, they rarely bite.
-When it feels threatened, an Eastern indigo snake will hiss and flatten its neck while vibrating its tail.
+When it feels threatened, an Eastern indigo snake will hiss and flatten its neck while vibrating its tail, and may bite and emit a foul-smelling musk from their cloaca.

 If you happen to come across an Eastern indigo snake, do not interfere with it.
 Stop your activities and give the snake plenty of time to move from the area.